justinwrobel/bash-stuff/photos/readme.md

  * `20170101_015336_lg-h811_hdr.jpg`
  * `20170905_180840_nexus_5x.jpg`

-This script will also move the photos in year/month directories.
+This script will organize the photos into year/month directories.
+For example,

  * 2017/01
  * 2016/11